turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-#### Creating an `Idea`
+#### Step 1: Create an `Idea`

-Following the ideals of MVC, we should build a domain object that represents
-an idea in our domain logic.
+We could write our entire application inside the `app.rb` file.
+But, instead, let's pull out the business logic about an idea out in to a class named `Idea`.
 Create a file in the root of your project named `idea.rb` with these contents:

 ```ruby
 class Idea